Past CPD Event

 - the value (and challenge) of enhancing the reflective capacity of work systems

-The day considers the experience of all layers of the organisational hierarchy, from senior leadership to front line staff.
-Core themes of the day will include the impact of organisational harm upon staff working in care-giving systems, and the importance of maintaining organisational mentalization to sustain thinking.
+The day considered the experience of all layers of the organisational hierarchy, from senior leadership to front line staff.
+Core themes of the day included the impact of organisational harm upon staff working in care-giving systems, and the importance of maintaining organisational mentalization to sustain thinking.

 All attendees receive an attendance certificate following the event, for their CPD records.